Grand Haven Area Community Foundation COVID-19 Response

 Contact the Team

 Our office hours are Monday through Friday from 8:30am to 5pm, but we are only open to visitors from 11am to 3pm.
 We have a rotating schedule with some staff in the office and others working from home.
-If you need to see a specific person, we recommend you call ahead to make sure they’re in the office that day.

 Our team can all be reached via phone or email during normal business hours.
 Email addresses can be found on our Meet the Team page.